 In both of these cases, the distributor got all the benefits of not having to put the items into inventory.
 JIT systems originated in manufacturing but are now widely used in the supply chain.
 Through cross-docking, the distributor is, in effect, the JIT conduit between the supplier and the customer.
 In this article we’ll focus on the drop-shipping sense of the term cross-docking, but the observations are applicable to both meanings of cross-docking.

 Benefits of Cross Docking

-- savings from cross docking can be passed onto customers, allowing distributors to retain and acquire new customers by pricing more competitively
+- savings from cross-docking can be passed onto customers, allowing distributors to retain and acquire new customers by pricing more competitively, and

 Clearly, there are many advantages to this JIT or “no-inventory” model, but there are also potential problems, as well.
 With that in mind, here are seven great tips for cross-docking that will help you reap the most reward from the practice, while also avoiding the common pitfalls.